Littlewoods Pools building: Regeneration project

 In May 2016, the two pavilions facing Edge Lane were decorated with large art murals in celebration of Liverpool's creative industry.

 In June 2018, developers Capital & Centric announced plans to convert the abandoned Littlewoods building into a studio complex for film and television, with Twickenham Studios expected to take over part of the space.
 On 2 September, a fire broke out inside the building, causing damage to the roof and upper floor of the west wing.
 The structure of the building remained sound, however, and Capital & Centric said that the regeneration project would go ahead.
 Further delay was caused by the need to establish training systems for potential employees.
 In 2020, Liverpool John Moores University was signed up as the education partner for the new studio, and its second permanent tenant.

 In July 2020, the developers secured an £11 million grant from the Liverpool City Region Combined Authority for the creation of two temporary studios on the land adjoining the Littlewoods building.
 Known as "The Depot", these studios were opened in October 2021.

+Remediation work on the main buildings commenced in December 2023, in lieu of work in summer 2024 which will see the creation of two new 20,000 square foot studios on site.
+In June 2024, the landmark clocktower was demolished for safety reasons, with plans to rebuild.